jerry81/codeingame/AI/G07-Code-Magic/notes.md

   - item to add or remove ability
   - match to ability
 - must be able to distinguish item cards to not summon them in the attack phase

+# wood1 to bronze

+- 3 new abilities
+  - drain - heal player according to damage dealt
+  - lethal - kill creatures instantly
+    - my lethals should target enemy with highest Defense
+  - ward - one-time shield

+- runes that can impact card draw
+  - automatic